 4562.9.
 Maintenance of installed drainage facilities and soil stabilization treatments; regulations.
-The board shall, on or before November 1, 1988, adopt regulations requiring maintenance of installed drainage facilities and soil stabilization treatments on skid trails, roads, and landings for a period of at least one year, but not to exceed three years, after filing of the work completion report, provided the report is approved.
+The board shall adopt regulations requiring maintenance of installed drainage facilities and soil stabilization treatments on skid trails, roads, and landings for a period of at least one year, but not to exceed three years, after filing of the work completion report, if the report is approved.
+[This section was revised to delete the requirement that the Board adopt such regulations before November 1, 1988.]